 This compact stereo monitor is perfect for vocal and keyboard monitoring, multimedia applications, home studios, etc. The Behringer brand holds its own when it comes to studio monitors and does very well amongst audiophiles.
 If you’re in search of something that is of good-quality, reliable and will last you a long time, then this system is what you need.
 With its high-resolution tweeters and powerful 4-inch woofers, this speaker system delivers top-notch sound every time it’s connected.

 It comes with a ¼-inch TRS microphone input mixable that can be separately adjusted with two 8-watt amplifiers.
 As far as connectivity is concerned, for keyboards, you get RCA stereo inputs.
 Sound cards and such can be used simultaneously with a secondary stereo unit the likes of a CD/MD player through the TRS stereo inputs.
+Without a doubt, we can call this one the best monitor speaker under 100 bucks!
 Not many come better than this, especially with a price tag of less than one-hundred dollars.

 - Not too bulky and big but is still capable of producing clear and loud sounds